alexmilowski/littleflow/littleflow.md

 ### Declarations

-A declaration provides metadata and defaults for the workflow.
+A declaration provides metadata and defaults for items in the workflow.
 There are two kinds of declarations:

  * flow declarations for the workflow itself
  * task declarations for tasks

-Declarations are completely optional and only provide additional information such as documentation or parmaeter defaults.
+Declarations are completely optional and only provide additional information such as documentation or parameter defaults.

 The general syntax is: